Critical Expression Injection Vulnerability in n8n (CVE-2025-68613)

 - Restrict access to n8n instances to trusted users only.

-- Monitor logs for suspicious expression evaluations (e.g.,
+- Monitor logs for suspicious expressions (e.g.,

 child_processusage).